-A repeated-measures ANOVA was carried out on the mean consonant identification scores to investigate the between-subject effect of listener group (DYS, AR) and the within-subject effects of talker condition (single, multiple), intonation condition (single, multiple), and their interaction.
-The effect of talker condition was significant, F(1, 57) = 37.60, p < .0001, as was the Talker \times Internation interaction, F(1, 57) = 5.34, p < .05, but, crucially, the interaction between talker condition and group was not, suggesting that the DYS and AR groups were not differently affected by the presence of multiple talkers.
-The interaction between intonation condition and listener group was significant, F(1, 57) = 5.4, p = .024, and remained so at the same level with the one lowperforming DYS outlier removed: DYS and AR groups had similar scores for the single-intonation conditions (mean difference = 1.5%), but the DYS group scored more poorly than the AR group for the multiple-intonation conditions (mean difference = 4%).
-Paired-samples t tests confirmed that the scores for the AR group did not differ across the single- and multiple-intonation conditions, t(24) = 1.45, p = .160, but that for the DYS group, scores for the multiple-intonation conditions were significantly lower than scores for the single-intonation conditions, t(33) = 6.46, p < .0001.
-Figure 2 displays individual data points aggregated over the two different intonation conditions (left panel) or talker conditions (right panel).
+A repeated-measures ANOVA was carried out on the mean consonant identification scores to investigate the between-subject effect of listener group (DYS, AR) and within-subject effects of talker condition (single, multiple), intonation condition (single, multiple) and their interaction.
+The effect of talker condition was significant [F(1,57=37.60; p<0.0001) as was the talker by intonation interaction [F(1,57=5.34; p<0.05) but crucially the interaction between talker condition and group was not, suggesting that the DYS and AR groups were not differently affected by the presence of multiple talkers.
+The interaction between intonation condition and listener group was significant [F(1, 57)=5.4;p=.024] and remained so at the same level with the one low-performing DYS outlier removed: DYS and AR groups had similar scores for the single intonation conditions (mean difference: 1.5%) but the DYS group scored more poorly than the AR group for the multiple intonation conditions (mean difference: 4%).
+Paired-samples t-tests confirmed that the scores for the AR group did not differ across the single and multiple intonation conditions [t(24)=1.45; p=.160] but that for the DYS group, scores for the multiple intonation conditions were significantly lower than scores for the single intonation conditions [t(33)=6.46; p<0.0001].
+Figure 2 displays individual data points either aggregated over the two different intonation conditions (left) or talker conditions (right).
 Even when group effects are significant, it is possible that only a minority of individual listeners are performing below norm.
 The next step was therefore to calculate the percentage of children performing below norm in each of the two participant groups, using a method proposed by Ramus et al. (2003).
-Average readers performing below 1.65 SDs of the mean for the AR group (i.e., fifth percentile) were removed, and the mean and SD for the AR group were then recalculated.
-Any participant performing below 1.65 SDs of this "trimmed" mean was considered to be performing below norm for that task.
-Percentages of children falling below norm in each condition are given in Table 3.
-Consistency of poor performance across conditions is also an important consideration; further calculations showed that seven DYS children (21%) and one AR child (4%) were below norm for both multiple-intonation conditions (data not shown).
+Average readers performing below 1.65 standard deviations of the mean for the AR group (i.e., 5th percentile) were removed, and the mean and standard deviation for the AR group was then recalculated.
+Any participant performing below 1.65 standard deviation of this 'trimmed' mean was considered to be performing below norm for that task.
+Percentages of children falling below-norm in each condition are given in Table 3.
+Consistency of poor performance across conditions is also an important consideration; further calculations showed that seven DYS children (21%) and 1 AR child (4%) were below norm for both multiple-intonation conditions (data not shown).